Frequently Asked Questions for Clinicians

 What if my patient isn’t checking in or using Lucid?

+Ask why.
 If it’s out of your hands, they can send feedback to us through the app or email us.
-We are actively working with users to help create an experience that is delightful and deliver insights.

 In the long-term, we understand that not all users will check-in consistently for months on end.
 We plan to use machine learning to surface predictions to decrease the need to self-report.